KliuiDev/My_server_for_game/ReadMe.txt

-My server for some net program.
+My server can be used for some web programs and games.
+Such as this popular game 2048.